Mike Murphy (trainer and coach): Early years

 Accounts concerning Murphy's youth differ.
 He was born in February 1860 either in Southboro, Westboro or Natick, Massachusetts.
 He was the son of Irish immigrants, a man "of humble birth and scant education."
 Murphy's father had a reputation as an athlete, and Murphy's desire as a youth was to become a great athlete.
 He has been variously reported to have traveled the country participating in "six-day races" at the age of 20 and to have been a boxer and a minor league baseball player.
 Some accounts state that he was part of the world's champion Natick Hook and Ladder racing team of the early 1880s with Keene Fitzpatrick, Steve Farrell, Pooch Donovan, Piper Donovan, Johnny Mack and Sid Peet.
 According to his obituary in The Philadelphia Inquirer, "his ambition was to stand out prominently as a six-day pedestrian and at the age of eighteen he was out in the world trying to win fame and fortune on the tan bark track."
 Then, "after several years of grueling running indoors without anything but glory, Murphy branched out as a sprinter and baseball player."

 At least one published report states that Murphy "was himself one of the greatest professional sprinters this country ever saw."
 Other accounts indicate that he never achieved great success as an athlete.
 A friend of Murphy, Pat Hurley, recalled that Murphy's days as a trainer began when Mike Finn, the fleetest professional sprinter in New England, received a letter from New Haven asking him to act as a trainer there.
 Finn reportedly joked to a group of athletes, "Let's send 'Stocky' Murphy."
 Because Murphy was not a champion among them, Finn's comments brought a "round of jeers."
 But Finn continued, "Never mind that, that fellow has a head on him that will get him more some day than our legs will."
 A Philadelphia sports writer later noted the "irony of fate" that Murphy had the talent to develop athletic prodigies though "nature did not deign to bless him with even an average physique."
-That writer described Murphy when the first met in 1895 as "a small, spare, even delicate-looking man, dressed in a plain suit."
+That writer described Murphy when they first met in 1895 as "a small, spare, even delicate-looking man, dressed in a plain suit."